Museum joins with Fort Smith rally for antique motorcycle event | Arkansas Democrat Gazette

-Bikes and Badges will be May 4 from 11 a.m. to 3 p.m.
-Motorcycles 25 years or older will line up at the Marshals Museum where event attendees can view the bikes and vote for their favorite.
-Registering a bike for the show is free and open to the public.
-After the show, participating steel horses can ride near the front of the 4 p.m. motorcycle parade, according to a press release from the Steel Horse Rally team.
+Bikes and Badges will be from 11 a.m. to 3 p.m.
+May 4.
+Motorcycles 25 years or older will line up at the museum, where event attendees can view the motorcycles and vote for their favorite.
+Registering a motorcycle for the show is free and open to the public.
+After the show, participating bikes can ride near the front of the 4 p.m. motorcycle parade, according to a news release from the Steel Horse Rally team.

-"Nothing brings people together from all walks of life like old motorcycles.
-This will be a tremendous partnership that we can't wait to kick off in 2024," said Marshals Museum President and CEO Ben Johnson in the press release.

 From 9 a.m. to 5 p.m.
-May 4, Fort Smith Harley-Davidson will be paying the Marshals Museum admission fee for all who wish to attend the museum.
+May 4, Fort Smith Harley-Davidson will be paying the museum admission fee for all who wish to visit.

 Kim Sigel with Fort Smith Harley-Davidson said the branch recently came under new management, and she thinks this is why the company is sponsoring this event, along with efforts to give back to the community.